What are the responsibilities and who is a pro-tem Speaker

 Hold open ballot floor test in Maharashtra tomorrow orders Supreme Court

 - The pro-tem Speaker's duty is to conduct the proceedings in the Lok Sabha or state assemblies until a Speaker and Deputy Speaker are appointed.
 The appointment takes place after a consensus by all members of the House.
-Usually the senior most member in the House is appointed as pro-tem Speaker.
+Usually, the senior-most member in the House is appointed as pro-tem Speaker.

 - The primary duty is to administer the oath of office.
 The pro-tem Speaker also is tasked with the job of conducting the floor test.
 This post would cease to exist once the House elects a Speaker and Deputy Speaker.